NCEAS/metacatui/CONTRIBUTING.md

 in the coding styles applied historically, new contributions should strive for clean code formatting.
 Some of the guidelines we follow include:

-**Java**.
-For Java code, follow the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), with the single exception that indentation is performed with 4 spaces rather than 2.
-When working on a class that does not follow the conventions, strive to reformat that code module in a single isolated code commit before starting other code changes.
+**JSDoc**.
+All JavaScript code should be fully documented with JSDoc comments.
+Special attention should be paid to documentation of Model attributes and functions, and View functions.

+Documentation
-**Javadoc**.
-All Java code should be fully documented with JavaDoc comments.
-Special attention should be paid to documentation of the public API for classes.
-Documentation should explain both what the code does, but also why it does it in a particular way when appropriate.
-Class and method documentation should be written to provide sufficient context for people that are not intimately familiar with the rest of the code.
+should explain both what the code does, but also why it does it in a particular way when appropriate.
+Model and function documentation should be written to provide sufficient context for people that are not intimately familiar with the rest of the code.

-Class-level documentation often is strengthened through explaining the role of the class in the architecture.
-Avoid using tautological definitions that reuse the name of a class or method in its definition.
+Model-level documentation often is strengthened through explaining the role of the model in the architecture.
+Avoid using tautological definitions that reuse the name of a model or function in its definition.
 And please be complete.

 ## Contributor license agreement